MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

   - "pt-br"
   - "tr-tr"
 ---
-# Change Visual Studio 2017 by updating to the most recent release
+# Update Visual Studio 2017 to the most recent release
 We update Visual Studio often to fix customer-reported issues and to extend its functionality.
 To make sure you have the most [current, optimized release of Visual Studio](https://www.visualstudio.com/en-us/news/releasenotes/vs2017-relnotes#release-history), you'll want to update it.
 Here's how.

 ## Update the Visual Studio Installer